-Table 9.1 Summary of Key Mitigation for Exploration Activities in Phase 3A Study Area
+Table 9.1Summary of Key Mitigation for Exploration Activities in Phase 3A Study Area

-Exploration Activity Proposed Mitigation XAZ-II Ali and danna and Design of wells and casings to facilitate effective mechanical cutting and removal of the wellhead; avoiding explosive means of separation where possible.
-Well Abandonment If use of explosives is necessary, delay until no marine mammals or sea turtles observed within the area as indicated by PAM and visual observations.
-Detailed spill probability and behavior modeling as input to any project-specific EAs for drilling project in the Phase 3A Project Area.
+Exploration Activity Proposed Mitigation activities.
+Consultation with key organizations representing fishing interests (including commercial, Aboriginal and recreational) in the area during the EA planning stage.
+Vessel Traffic Adherence to Transport Canada Guidelines for the Control of Ballast Water Discharge from Ships in Waters under Canadian Jurisdiction.
+Use of existing vessel routes to the extent practical.
+Seasonal avoidance of the Roseway Basin Area to be Avoided (June 1 to December 31).
+Use of common routes by supply vessels and alternate routes around key fishing grounds particularly when fishing is at its peak.
+Well Abandonment Design of wells and casings to facilitate effective mechanical cutting and removal of the wellhead; avoiding explosive means of separation where possible.
+If use of explosives is necessary, the recommendations set out in the Guidelines for the use of Explosives in or near Canadian Fisheries Waters (Wright and Hopky, 1998) will be followed.
+Accidental Spills Detailed spill probability and behavior modeling as input to any project-specific EAs for a drilling project in the Phase 3A Project Area.
 Engineering design and protocols to prevent spills from occurring and/or reaching the marine environment including but not limited to secondary containment, inspection and maintenance, spill response kits, and blowout safeguards.
-Accidental Spills Implement Emergency and Oil Spill Response Plan accepted by the CNSOPB to address spill prevention and response including interactions with fishers and other ocean users, and includes spill response exercises.
-Outline an EEM Plan to address post-spill monitoring effects, with the scope of the EEM program directly related to the severity of the spill.
+Implement Emergency and Oil Spill Response Plan accepted by the CNSOPB to address spill prevention and response including interactions with fishers and other ocean users, and includes spill response exercises.
+Outline an EEM Plan to address post-spill monitoring effects, with the scope of the EEM Plan directly related to the severity of the spill.
 Operator to establish ongoing communication with key fisheries stakeholders and other ocean users in the event of a spill and during spill response activities, including but not limited to issuance of a Notice to Shipping/Mariners.
 Adherence to CNSOPB "Compensation Guidelines Respecting Damages Relating to Offshore Petroleum Activity".

 Stakeholder consultation will play an important role in mitigating effects on fisheries and other ocean users.
-Assuming adherence to applicable standards and regulations and implementation of mitigation and monitoring as recommended, the issuance of exploration rights in the Phase 3A Project Area is not expected to result in unacceptable adverse environmental effects (including cumulative effects) such that populations of species of special status or integrity of special areas would be compromised beyond sustainable levels.
+Assuming adherence to applicable standards and regulations and implementation of mitigation and monitoring as recommended, the issuance of exploration rights in the Phase 3A Project Area is not expected to result in unacceptable adverse environmental effects such that populations of species of special status or integrity of special areas would be compromised beyond sustainable levels.
+It should be noted that there is the potential requirement for additional or alternative mitigation measures on a case by case basis at the Project level.
 Effects of exploration on fisheries are also not expected to result in unacceptable effects provided the implementation of recommended mitigation and ongoing communication with fishery stakeholders.